JasonTeixeira/CloudEngLibrary/README.md

 This repo is my personal toolkit.
 It's organized by tool/platform, not by project.
 When I need to spin up monitoring, I grab the Grafana dashboard config.
 When I need IAM automation, I pull the user management script.

 It's not comprehensive.
-It's not enterprise-grade.
+It's not meant for big teams.
 It's just the stuff I've actually used and found worth keeping.

 ## What's Inside